How to Improve CI/CD Pipelines With Static Analysis

 - Enforcement of company or project-wide coding guidelines or naming conventions, and maintainability requirements.

 With a traditional static analyzer, the only way to find these issues is to perform an analysis of the entire, merged codebase.
 The time to complete this analysis will grow in proportion to the size and complexity of the project.
-This means that as the project grows, the time taken to feed issues back to developers will increase — making it harder to achieve the pipeline goal.
+This means that as the project grows, the time taken to feed issues back to developers will increase.
+This makes it harder to achieve your goal.

 Klocwork Is the Only Static Analyzer That Solves This Problem